sweirich/pi-forall/compose.md

-# Notes for Compose conference
+# Pi-Forall: How to use and implement a dependently-typed language

 These notes are an abridged form of the OPLSS notes, and were used for a technical keynote at the Compose conference, Friday January 30, 2015.

-They are for the *second* part of the talk: the first part included an extended example of dependently-typed programming in pi-forall.
+The Compose organizers have posted a [video](https://www.youtube.com/watch?v=6klfKLBnz9k) of the entire talk.
+The slides for the [first part of the talk](compose.pdf) are available here.
+That first part considered an extended example of the use of dependent types:

+ * [Lambda0.pi](master/test/Lambda0.pi) - The starting point.
+A simple, environment
+ based interpreter for the lambda calculus with function and natural numbers.
+This interpreter could fail in two ways: the lambda term to interpret could have unbound variables or it could have a dynamic type error.
+ * [Lambda1.pi](master/test/Lambda1.pi) - Using the indexed types `Fin` and `Vec`, this version shows how to eliminate the first sort of failure.
+The expression datatype now tracks the number of free variables in the term and the interpreter must be called with an environment that has values for that many free variables.
+ * [Lambda2.pi](master/test/Lambda2.pi) - Not covered in the talk, but the end of the story.
+How to also get rid of the run-time type errors by only representing well-typed expressions.

+The bulk of these notes are for the *second* part of the talk---the implementation of a type checker for a dependently-typed language.
 Because of the time limitation, these notes do not cover the implementation of datatypes or erased arguments in pi-forall.
 Therefore they are based on `version2` of the the [pi-forall implementation](version2/src/), which does not include these features.

 We break the discussion into three main parts: